Londoners don't have to look far for Singapore food that's flavourful and reminds you of the tropical country.

 It can't really be summed up by one definition but typically includes dishes like Hainanese chicken rice, nasi lemak (coconut rice served with fried anchovies), and laksa (yellow egg noodles in a thick and tangy curry soup).

-Then, we have beef rendang; a dark brown caramelized beef stew that has been influenced by almost every major Asian cuisine.
+Then, we have chicken rendang, and beef rendang; a dark brown caramelized beef stew that has been influenced by almost every major Asian cuisine.
 The ever-present rojak dish (a mix of fruits and vegetables in a sweet dressing) never fails to please!

 Singaporean food is a combination of Chinese, Malay, and Indian cuisine.
-It is influenced by many cultures, giving it an eclectic flavor profile, unlike any other country's cuisine.
+It is influenced by many cultures, giving it an eclectic flavour profile, unlike any other country's cuisine.

-No wonder that Singapore is also home to one of the world's best street food scenes with hawker centers serving up delicious dishes at affordable prices!
+No wonder Singapore is also home to one of the world's best street food scenes with hawker centres serving up delicious dishes at affordable prices!

 Our list of Singapore food in London should be more extensive.
 However as a lot of places have closed during the pandemic, the following places are the ones that have survived.